-This is due, in part, to the term "certificate" having significant technologic and legal baggage associated with it, specifically around X.509 certificates.
+This is due to the term "certificate" having significant technologic and legal baggage associated with it, specifically around X.509 certificates.
 These type of certificates and Public Key Infrastructure invokes more legal and public policy considerations than probably any other electronic communication sector.
 It emerged as a governmental platform for trusted identity management and was pursued in intergovernmental bodies with links into treaty instruments.
-As such the following terms are being used in DRIP.